NeuroDesk/neurodesk.github.io/content/en/tutorials-examples/tutorials/functional_imaging/physio_batch_workflow.md

 # Getting started

 This tutorial assumes the following:
-1. Your data are (largely) in BIDs format
+1. Your data are (largely) in [BIDS format](https://bids.neuroimaging.io/)
 2. That you have converted your .zip files containing physiological data to .log files.
-As I was using a CMRR multi-band sequence, I used [this function](https://github.com/CMRR-C2P/MB/blob/master/readCMRRPhysio.m)
+For example, if you're using a CMRR multi-band sequence, then you can use [this function](https://github.com/CMRR-C2P/MB/blob/master/readCMRRPhysio.m)
 3. That your .log files are in the subject derivatives/.../sub-.../ses-.../'func' folders of aforementioned BIDs structured data
 4. That you have a file that contains the motion regressors you plan to use in your GLM.
 I'll talk below a bit about what I did with the output given by fmriprep (e.g. ..._desc-confounds_timeseries.tsv')
 5. That you can use SPM12 and the PhysIO GUI to initialise your batch code